NATO chief accuses Russia of deep involvement in east Ukraine

 "Russia should stop being part of the problem and start being part of the solution."

-Military action by NATO, which is focused on protecting its own 28 members from Poland to Canada, is not on the agenda.

-Rasmussen said NATO was not discussing military involvement in non-NATO member Ukraine and wanted to strengthen the defenses of eastern European allies nervous about Russia's intentions.
+Rasmussen said NATO was not discussing any military involvement in non-NATO member Ukraine and was focusing on strengthening the defenses of eastern European allies nervous about Russia's intentions.

-Rasmussen said later that whether to send military supplies to Ukraine would be a decision for NATO member governments, rather than NATO itself, to make.

-"Military equipment is possessed by individual nations, by individual allies, and not by NATO.
-NATO is not engaged in that.
-So that is based on bilateral agreements between Ukraine and individual allies," he said.

 NATO ambassadors are expected on Wednesday to discuss options put forward by military planners for reinforcing the defenses of eastern allies through exercises and temporary deployments of planes and ships sent by other allies.